 Every examinee is required to sign an oath of confidentiality before taking an examination.

 1.6 Overview of the examination

 The FCICE is a two-phase examination of language proficiency and interpretation performance, consisting of a Written Examination and an Oral Examination.
 The two examinations are administered in alternate years.
-The first phase of the examination, referred to as the Written Examination, is a multiple-choice test of language proficiency in English and Spanish, and is offered in even-numbered years (2014, 2016, 2018, etc.) The Written Examination emphasizes accuracy rather than speed.
+The first phase of the examination, a screening examination referred to as the Written Examination, is a multiple-choice test of language proficiency in English and Spanish, and is offered in even-numbered years (2016, 2018, 2020, etc.) The Written Examination emphasizes accuracy rather than speed.
 However, there is a three-hour-and-fifteen-minute time limit for completing the test, excluding the time required for instructions and other procedural requirements.
 As a practical matter, candidates should plan on devoting five hours to the examination.

 Candidates must pass the Phase One Written Examination to be eligible to take the Phase Two Oral Examination.
 Candidates who pass the Oral Examination will receive a letter and certificate from the Director of the AO awarding certification as a Federally Certified Court Interpreter.
 The passing score is 75 percent on both English and Spanish sections for the Written Examination and 80 percent for the Oral Examination.
 The two phases of the examination are described in more detail later in this handbook.

 The examination is administered under the supervision of the Court Services Office of the AO.
 The AO, in turn, contracts with specialists in court interpretation and language testing for development and administration of the examination.
 See Part 6 of this handbook entitled, “Who is involved in the Development and Administration of the FCICE?” for more information.
 Additional information about the FCICE is also available at www.ncsc.org/fcice.